MattiDoubleU/MyProjects/README.md

 # MyProjects
 In this repository I am posting little projects.

-- Depositreturn is a program that tracks the amounts collected from the deposit return scheme.
+- Depositreturn is a program that tracks the amounts collected over time from the deposit return scheme.